roderickmackenzie/h14pod/CW/lit_review_latex/task.md

  - Use references.
  - Produce a well formatted document in LaTeX

-4. The format of the literature review
+4.The format of the literature review
 --------------------------------------

 Document must contain: